Celebrating Christmas in Spain – Why and How – Story + Video

-Now, Spain and Spaniards do love their shopping so it’s not void of commercialization, but it’s definitely less.
+Now, Spaniards do love their shopping so it’s not void of commercialization, but it’s definitely less.

 For example, the concept of opening gifts on Christmas Day is not as big.
 Yes, gifts are still given, but not nearly as many as what we remember from being in the US.
 Children still get the majority of their gifts on Three Kings Day instead (we’ll talk more about that below).

 What’s the timing of Christmas in Spain?

 Christmas in Spain typically begins with the start of December.
 That’s when the town decorations get turned on, and markets and special holiday events start to take place.

 On one hand, we have begun to see Christmas foods (especially sweets) and merchandise, out in the stores as early as the beginning of November.
 But the local bakeries, especially the authentic ones, don’t make their holiday goods until mid-December.